Pasqua101/txt-to-HTML-converter/README.md

 # Features

 ##  Customizing your Generated Files with a Stylesheet
 If you wanted to spice up the look of your generated HTML file(s) you are able to add the stylesheet of your choice.
-To use simply do `txt_to_html -s  https://cdnjs.cloudflare.com/ajax/libs/tufte-css/1.8.0/tufte.min.css filename.txt` or `txt_to_html --stylesheet  https://cdnjs.cloudflare.com/ajax/libs/tufte-css/1.8.0/tufte.min.css filename.txt` into your command line.
+To use simply do `python txt_to_html.py -s  https://cdnjs.cloudflare.com/ajax/libs/tufte-css/1.8.0/tufte.min.css filename.txt` or `python txt_to_html.py --stylesheet  https://cdnjs.cloudflare.com/ajax/libs/tufte-css/1.8.0/tufte.min.css filename.txt` into your command line.
 This also works with folders instead of a single .txt or .md file.

 ## Changing the Default Output Path to a Specified one
 You can also set a different output path of your generated file(s).
-To use type `txt_to_html -o .\foldername filename.txt` or `txt_to_html --output .\foldername filename.txt` into your command line.
+To use type `python txt_to_html.py -o .\foldername filename.txt` or `python txt_to_html.py --output .\foldername filename.txt` into your command line.
 This can also be done with folders instead of a single .txt or .md file.

 ## TOML file support
 You can easily combine a multitude of arguments in one handy TOML file.
-To use, create a TOML file and add the arguments to it, then type `txt_to_html -c filename.toml` or `txt_to_html --config filename.toml` into your command line.
+To use, create a TOML file and add the arguments to it, then type `python txt_to_html.py -c filename.toml` or `python txt_to_html.py --config filename.toml` into your command line.

 # Featues Available Only in Markdown